-PK parameters will be estimated using Phoenix WinNonlin® software (version 8.2.0) using standard noncompartmental methods.
+PK parameters will be estimated by leveraging relevant PK data (ie, intensive PK data) using Phoenix WinNonlin® software (version 8.2.0) with standard noncompartmental methods.
 The linear up/log down rule will be used in conjunction with the appropriate noncompartmental model, with input values for dose level, dosing time, plasma concentration, and corresponding real-time values, based on drug dosing times whenever possible.
 If the PK scientist identifies that another method is more appropriate, the reasons for this decision should be documented.